 Gaming is playing video games.
 Today, gamers have a wide range of gaming systems to choose from, including gaming computers, video game consoles such as PlayStation or Xbox Series X, or handheld gaming devices such as Nintendo Switch and smartphones.
+Both games and consoles can be found used on sites like oldschoolgamevault.

 Players using video game consoles and personal computers may opt to use a TV for their visual display.
 When choosing a gaming TV, there are several factors to consider that could impact the best TV size for your gaming needs.